gohugoio/hugo/content/en/content-management/multilingual.md

 weight = 0
 ```

-The rendering of the main navigation works as usual. `.Site.Menus` will just contain the menu of the current language.
-Pay attention to the generation of the menu links. `absLangURL` takes care that you link to the correct locale of your website.
-Otherwise, both menu entries would link to the English version as the default content language that resides in the root directory.
+The rendering of the main navigation works as usual. `.Site.Menus` will just contain the menu in the current language.
+Note that `absLangURL` below will link to the correct locale of your website.
+Without it, menu entries in all languages would link to the English version, since it's the default content language that resides in the root directory.

 ```
 <ul>